yaogara/yaogara-ark/content/plants/calea-zacatechichi.md

 ---
-title: "Calea zacatechichi (Dream Herb)"
+title: Calea zacatechichi (Dream Herb)
-aliases: ["Dream Herb", "Calea ternifolia", "Zacatechichi"]
+aliases:
+  - Dream Herb
+  - Calea ternifolia
+  - Zacatechichi
-summary: "Oneirogenic shrub of the Asteraceae, traditionally employed by the Chontal of Oaxaca to induce clarifying dreams for divination and diagnosis; contemporary research highlights sesquiterpene lactones and germacranolides as candidate bioactives influencing sleep and dream phenomenology."
+summary: 'Oneirogenic shrub of the Asteraceae, traditionally employed by the Chontal of Oaxaca to induce clarifying dreams for divination and diagnosis; contemporary research highlights sesquiterpene lactones and germacranolides as candidate bioactives influencing sleep and dream phenomenology.'
-tags: ["Calea zacatechichi", "dream herb", "oneirogens", "Asteraceae", "ethnobotany", "Mesoamerica", "Mexico"]
+tags:
+  - Calea zacatechichi
+  - dream herb
+  - oneirogens
+  - Asteraceae
+  - ethnobotany
+  - Mesoamerica
+  - Mexico
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Ark — a living ethnobotanical research archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian and Mesoamerican teacher plants.*